Warxcell/files/README.md

 ```shell script
 bin/console arxy:files:migrate-naming-strategy
 ```

-Please note that until files are migrated - if some file is requested - it will throw error.

 ## PathResolver: used to generate browser URL to access the file.
 Few built-in resolvers exists: